m-n/lazy-susan/README.md

 4. Introduction of a new constituent trait: the DIGIT-SEPARATOR can be included in arbitrary places within a number without changing how the number is read.
-5. Customizable treatment of tokens ending in a package marker, giving three options:
+5. Customizable treatment of tokens ending in a package marker, allowing the user to select one of three options:
-   * foo:(bar baz) reads (bar baz) with *package* bound to foo this is the default behavior of an (LS:RT)
+   * foo:(bar baz) reads (bar baz) with *package* bound to the package designated by foo.
+     This is the default behavior of an (LS:RT).
-   * foo: returns :foo
+   * foo: returns :foo.
-   * error as usual
+   * error as usual.

 LAZY-SUSAN achieves this by implementing the part of the reader algorithm that is used when collecting a token.
 To hijack CL's rt